 It’s also wise to keep printed copies of your family members’ photos in case you get separated during an evacuation.

-In the event of an emergency, you’ll also find it pretty hard to keep a level head and to remember important places, phone numbers, and things.
-That’s why a written plan should also be in your bug out bag.
-This should contain emergency phone numbers, a checklist of things that you need to do and bring, and an evacuation plan.
+In the event of an emergency, you may find it pretty hard to keep a level head and to remember important places, phone numbers, and things.
+That’s why a written plan should also be in your bug out bag checklist.
+This should contain emergency phone numbers, things that you need to do and bring, and an evacuation plan.

 First Aid Supplies

 You won’t have access to prompt medical attention in emergency situations.
-It’s best to equip yourself with basic first aid skills and to pack first aid supplies in your bag, which includes the following:
+What to put in a bug out bag in terms of first aid supplies, then, includes the following:

 - Wound dressing materials like bandages, rubbing alcohol, hydrogen peroxide, iodine swabs, dressings, and antibiotic ointments

 - Various medications for common ailments like aspirin, acetaminophen, cough and cold medicine, antacids, and other prescribed medications for family members

 - Rash cream and insect repellants

 Food and Water

-A 3-day food and water supply should be in your bug out bag.
-Stock up on food that is non-perishable or has a long shelf life and has high-calorie content to keep your strength up.
-Examples include:
+A 3-day food and water supply should also be part of your bug out bag checklist.
+Stock up on non-perishable food or food with a long shelf life and high-calorie content to keep your strength up.
+Examples are:

 - Energy bars